-As discussed in this Initial Study, implementation of #P21-00307-ECPA, with the incorporation of identified mitigation measures and conditions of approval (should the proposed project be approved), would not have the potential to significantly degrade the quality of the environment.
+As discussed in this Initial Study, implementation of #P22-00044-ECP-Exemption, with the incorporation of identified mitigation measures and conditions of approval (should the proposed project be approved), would not have the potential to significantly degrade the quality of the environment.

-Existing deer fence surrounds portions of the parcel; new fencing is proposed to surround the proposed vineyard blocks and connect to the existing deer fence.
-The new deer fencing is located more than 170 feet from Soda Creek, as such the will not impact wildlife movement along the existing riparian corridor.
-The potential impacts associated with the removal of potential nesting habitat for birds, as well as potential indirect impacts would be reduced through implantation of Mitigation Measures BR-1.
+The currently no existing deer fence on the parcel.
+The project is proposing to install new deer fencing, that will encircle the proposed vineyard block.
+The new deer fencing location maintain the minimum 35' setback requirement from the reservoir and ephemeral stream; there are no existing streams on site, as such, the project will not impact wildlife movement along existing riparian corridors.
+The potential impacts associated with the removal of potential nesting habitat for birds, as well as potential indirect impacts would be reduced through implantation of Mitigation Measures BR-1 and Mitigation Measure BR-2.
 With implementation of the cultural resources conditions of approval to protect cultural resources that may be discovered accidently, significant impacts to cultural resources are not expected (Section V [Cultural Resources]).
 Therefore, the proposed project as designed with the incorporation of mitigation measures, the proposed vineyard development project would have a less than significant potential to degrade the quality of the environment.